 - Coconut milk: Using full-fat unsweetened canned coconut milk is essential for this recipe.

 - Unsweetened coconut: Unsweetened coconut allows you to adjust the sweetness more precisely.
 You’ll use it in the custard filling for flavor and texture, but make sure you have enough to toast and top the pie for a garnish.
+You should be able to find unsweetened coconut flakes in the baking aisle or online.
+If all you have is sweetened you may want to leave out some of the sugar in the custard to keep your pie from being too sweet.

 - Cornstarch and egg yolks: Together, cornstarch and egg yolks will thicken the custard.